nicolashernandez/PyRATA/README.md

     >>> pyrata_re.findall('?pos="JJ" [(pos="NNS" | pos="NNP")]', data)
     [[{'pos': 'JJ', 'raw': 'regular'}, {'pos': 'NNS', 'raw': 'expressions'}], [{'pos': 'NNP', 'raw': 'Pyrata'}]]

 At the atomic level, there is not only the equal operator to set a constraint.
-You can also specify *a regular expression as a value*.
+You can also *set a regular expression as a value*.
 In that case, the operator will not be `=` but `~`

     >>> pyrata_re.findall('pos~"NN."', data)
     [[{'raw': 'expressions', 'pos': 'NNS'}], [{'raw': 'Pyrata', 'pos': 'NNP'}]]

+You can also *set a list of possible values (lexicon)*.
+In that case, the operator will be `@` in your pattern and the value will be the name of the lexicon.
+The lexicon is specified as a parameter of the pyrata_re methods (`lexicons` parameter).
+Indeed, multiple lexicons can be specified.
+The data structure for storing lexicons is a dict/map of lists.
+Each key of the dict is the name of a lexicon, and each corresponding value a list of elements making of the lexicon.

+    >>> pyrata_re.findall('lem@"positiveLexicon"', data, lexicons = {'positiveLexicon':['easy', 'funny']})
+    [[ {'pos': 'JJ', 'raw': 'easy'}], [{'pos': 'JJ', 'raw': 'funny'}]]

+Currently no wildcard character is implemented but you can easily simulate it with a non existing attribute or value:

+    >>> pyrata_re.findall('pos~"VB." *[!raw="to"] raw="to"', data)
+    FIXME

 To understand the process of a method, specify a __verbosity degree__ to it: